53 of the Most Colorful Butterflies in the World

 This is one of the butterfly species that has been divided into many subspecies.
 One of these subspecies, Plebejus itas lotis, is native to the state of California and is critically endangered.

-Nature’s Most Colorful Butterflies
+Nature’s Brightly Colored Butterflies

-Hopefully you’ve both seen some of your favorite colorful butterflies on the list and learned a few new ones.
+Hopefully you’ve both seen some of your favorite butterflies on the list and learned a few new ones.
 The nice thing about these colorful creatures is that they’re everywhere; you don’t need to go far into the wilderness or out into farmlands to see them.
 Wherever you go, keep an eye out for these fluttering beauties.